What is solar hot water?

 There are (cheaper) special systems for swimming pools, consisting of a large area of black tubing.

-NB: if you’re thinking of getting solar hot water at some point in the future, then don’t install a combination (combi) boiler – it’s not impossible, but it’s very difficult and expensive to combine solar hot water with a combi.
+NB: if you’re thinking of getting solar hot water at some point in the future, then maybe think twice about installing a combination (combi) boiler.
+It’s not impossible, but it’s very difficult and expensive to combine solar hot water with a combi.
 Condensing boilers are fine.

 See here for more detailed info on getting and using a solar hot water system.